 The adoption index of IPM technology at different levels of adoption groups

 The table 2., Revealed that the total average adoption index in low level of adoption group was 0.25 revealed that only 25 per cent of recommended technologies were adopted by this group.
 The highest adoption index was observed for application of chemicals (0.71%) followed by ploughing (0.59%), while lowest adoption index was found for use of trichogramma spp, Use of HaNPV, collection and destruction of larvae (0.03 %).
 In medium level of adoption group, the total average adoption index was (0.51%).
 In this group the highest adoption was for chemical application (0.95%) followed by Seed treatment (0.79%).
 Collection and destruction of larvae were adopted low (0.18%).
 In case of high level of adoption group, the total average adoption index was the highest among all i.e. 0.74, indicating 74 per cent adoption of recommended technology.
-The adoption index for application of chemicals, Seed treatment and use of npk were observed to be high 94, 97 and 97 per cent, respectively. ploughing, spraying of botanicals, and use of Trichogramma spp. were also among the high adopted technologies.
+The adoption index for application of chemicals, Seed treatment and use of NPK were observed to be high 94, 97 and 97 per cent, respectively. ploughing, spraying of botanicals, and use of Trichogramma spp. were also among the highly adopted technologies.
 At the overall level, the total average adoption index was 0.48, indicating 48 per cent adoption of recommended technologies by all the 120 farmers.
-The adoption of ploughing, use of npk and application of chemicals was high i.e. 75, 71, 89 per cent, respectively.
+The adoption of ploughing, use of NPK and application of chemicals was high i.e. 75, 71, 89 per cent, respectively.
 The adoption of collection and destruction of larvae was observed to be low i.e.18 per cent.

 Table 2.; The adoption index of IPM technology at different levels of adoption groups